Functionality added or changed:

 Important Change: Replication:

-RESET MASTER
+RESET MASTER and

-now reset the values
+RESET SLAVE now reset the values

-shown for Last_IO_Error
+shown for Last_IO_Error,

-, and
+Last_SQL_Error, and

-in the output of
+Last_SQL_Errno in the output of

-SHOW SLAVE STATUS
+SHOW SLAVE STATUS.

 (Bug#44270)